Skip to main content

 We went down too.
 The sun was strong and there was an alternative path that could take us through shady woodland.
 However the high temperatures of last week are a distant memory.
 It’s cold up here, just as it was yesterday and we walk in the sun all the way back to the village.

 Here the three ‘builders’ are sitting waiting for the remaining concrete.
 It’s been several hours.
 Only now do I see the quality of the job.
 It reflects the speed at which it was laid this morning.
 There could have been no level gauge and no huge long two-man tamper used.
 It was shockingly un-level.
 A horrible job that could only be matched by a concrete block wall being built on a slope with the blocks laid parallel to it.
-Let’s try not to think about that, although it’s been seen too on this trip.
+Let’s try not to think about that, although that too, has been seen on this trip.

 To hopefully catch the sun, both late and early, we opt for a small campsite in the village just below where we parked.
 This beautiful campsite here at Valle del Lago (Camping Lagos de Somiedo) is a real campers’ site.
 They aren’t allowed to drive cars onto the tent area.
 As a small campervan, we are directed to the small campervan area but its tiny and there already a VW T6ish there.
 We are instructed to go next to them.